watchdogoblivion/ElementAnimator-MendixWidget/README.md

 * CSSAnimator : Adds a wide variety of animations to any element on the page.
 * TypingAnimator : Take a string and make it type with the configurations you set.
-* TypingAnimatorNoContext : Performs same functionality as TypingAnimator without enity context.
+* TypingAnimatorNoContext : Performs same functionality as TypingAnimator without entity context.

 ## Dependencies